Opendigitalradio/ODR-AudioEnc/README.md

 communicated through a fifo to the encoder.
 It also reads DLS from a file, and includes this information in the PAD.

-*dabplus-enc-file-zmq* and *dabplus-enc-alsa-zmq* can insert the PAD data from mot-encoder into the bitstream.
+*dabplus-enc* can insert the PAD data from mot-encoder into the bitstream.
 The mp2 encoder [toolame-dab](https://github.com/Opendigitalradio/toolame-dab)
 can also read *mot-encoder* data.

 This is an ongoing development.
 Make sure you use the same pad length option for *mot-encoder* and the audio encoder.
 Only some pad lengths are supported, please see *mot-encoder*'s help.
+Only pad lengths 34, 42 and 58 seem to be working with some receivers, 23 and 26 appear to be broken.

 Known Limitations
 -----------------